-Opened in 1994, Briare Museum of Enamels and Mosaics (MeMo) is located in the area of the current manufacture which produces Enamels from Briare (Émaux de Briare). the museum was previously the house of Jean-Félix Bapterosses the founder of the Émaux de Briare.
+Open in 1994, the Museum of Enamels and Mosaics (MeMo) is located in the same compound than the manufacture Emaux de Briare, in what used to be the residence of Jean-Félix Bapterosses, founder of the product Emaux de Briare (Briare Enamels).

 Birth of the Manufacture of Briare

 The 3rd of August 1837, two entrepreneurs named Brisset & Arambre bought 3 Ha to build earthenware (“faïence”) manufacture.